 Cost of Living Adjustments

 The Social Security Administration adjusts the payment levels each year to reflect increases in the cost of living (inflation).
-The 2015 adjustment was 1.7% with no cost of living adjustment for 2016 and a 0.3% increase for 2017.
+The 2019 adjustment was 2.8% with a 2% increase for 2018.

 What does all this mean for you?